miladyboy/wingman/tasks/Tasks.md

 - [ ] The testing environment should have a separate database.
 - [ ] Audit and make the frontend code more modular.
 - [ ] Add a favicon. *ux*
-- [ ] Refactor App.jsx, it's 600 lines long.

 # Today

 # Doing
+- [ ] Refactor App.jsx, it's 600 lines long.
+Improve frontend components.

 # Done
 - [x] A paid user shouldn't be able to access /subscribe